 It is therefore not the bookmakers themselves who set starting prices.
 They are bound to return the prices calculated by the SPRC.
 So, no matter who you bet with, if you place a starting price bet and it ends up being a winner, your returns will be the same.
 This applies equally to wagers where you took the early price (EP) but the SP was higher and your bet was made with a betting site offering best odds guaranteed.

 For each horse race, the SPRC gathers a sample of odds offered by different bookmakers.
 They will then order the available odds into a list from longest to shortest before dividing the list into two equal halves.
 After this point they will take the shortest price to feature within the half featuring the longest odds.
 This guarantees that the SP is equal to, or longer than the price offered by at least half the bookmakers sampled.
 It essentially strikes a decent balance between giving punters fair value for money while also keeping the bookies content.

 Note that the SPRC does not have any influence on bookmakers’ overrounds or margins.
-This is basically what we would consider to be the ‘house edge’, the profit margin the bookies factor into their odds.
-This is something that all bookmakers have and it is ultimately how they make money.
+This is basically what we would consider to be the ‘house edge’, the margin the bookies factor into their odds.
+This is something that all bookmakers have and it is ultimately how they earn a living.
 This is not really an issue though as the market ensures that most brands are not taking too much of a large cut.
 With so much competition out there, bookmakers would easily lose most of their customers if they were consistently and significantly beaten on odds.

 The New SPRC Method